How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 Running slower reduces the workload on the cardiovascular system, so it becomes easier to breathe.

-Moreover, running slower isn’t just a good tip for how to run further; it’s also a good tip for how to increase your run distance safely.
+Moreover, running slower isn’t just a good tip for running further; it’s also a good tip for increasing your run distance safely.

-High-intensity runs like speed workouts, tempo runs, hill repeats, fartleks, and even regular distance runs where you’re pushing the pace to the North side of “easy” (into “comfortably hard”) are taxing on the body.
+High-intensity runs, such as speed work, tempo runs, hill repeats, fartleks, and even regular distance runs where you push the pace to the North side of “easy” (into “comfortably hard”), are taxing on the body.

 A person jogging slowly, a way of how to increase running distance.

-These workouts can increase the risk of injuries and overtraining, especially when not offset by adequate rest and recovery.
+These workouts can increase the risk of injuries, overtraining and burnout, especially when not offset by adequate rest days and recovery.

-The key here is that you shouldn’t increase your intensity and distance at one time.
+The key here is that you shouldn’t increase your intensity and distance simultaneously.

-Then, when you’ve given your body a couple of weeks to adapt to those changes, you can again bump up your distance (around that 10% per week mark) while simultaneously paring back speed again.
+Then, after giving your body a couple of weeks to adapt to those changes, you can again bump up your distance (around that 10% per week mark) while simultaneously paring back speed again.

 After your body has had a couple of weeks at the new weekly mileage, you can again look at adding more intensity.

-Note that dialing back intensity is referring to the pace of recovery workouts and long runs.
+Note that dialing back intensity refers to the pace of recovery workouts and long runs.

-You can still keep your speed workouts—and doing so is beneficial for reducing overuse injuries—but you should be dialing back the pace of recovery and distance runs.
+You can still keep your speed workouts, which is beneficial for reducing overuse injuries, but you should be dialing back the pace of recovery and distance runs.

-For example, if you normally train at a 10-minute per mile pace for your distance runs, when you bump up your mileage, dial back your pace to 10:30 or so.
+For example, if you normally train at a 10-minute per mile pace for your distance runs, dial back your pace to 10:30 or so when you bump up your mileage.

 A person running trail.